f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/distributed-cloud-waap/apply-waf-policy/README-manual.md

 ![alt text](assets/select-waf.png)

-7. Click Save to apply the WAF Configuration Object to the HTTP Load Balancer
+7. Click `Save HTTP Load Balancer` to apply the WAF Configuration Object to the HTTP Load Balancer

 ![alt text](assets/lb-save-exit.png)

-## Test WAF Configuration
+### Test WAF Configuration

 1. Execute a simple XSS attack on the web application behind the HTTP Load Balancer.
 Use `http://your_domain.example.com?param=<script>alert(1)</script>` to test the WAF configuration.
 The WAF should block the request and return a `403` response code.

 ![Execute a test attack](assets/test-url.png)

-2. Check the WAF logs in the F5 XC Cloud Console to verify the WAF configuration is working as expected.
+2. Check the WAF logs in the Console to verify the WAF configuration is working as expected.
 From the main menu, navigate to `Web App & API Protection` and click on `Security` menu item under `Overview` section.
 Select the namespace where the WAF Configuration Object is located.
 Scroll down and open your HTTP Load Balancer to view the WAF Dashboard and Logs.

 ![Select Load Balancer](assets/test-navigate.png)